 Finding the right home takes time.
 Don’t rush it.
 Don’t let your excitement take a hold of you to the point where you end up making a rash decision.
 Shopping for a home is a lot of fun, but it’s also serious business.
 The following are just a few recommendations:

-Write down a list of certain home features your new home must absolutely have or it’s a deal breaker (e.g. two bathrooms, a nice, open kitchen, etc.).
+Write down a list of certain home features your new home must absolutely have or it’s a deal breaker (e.g. two bathrooms, an open kitchen, etc.).
 This will keep you focused and keep you from falling in love with a home that doesn’t really meet your needs.

 When you find a home you like, make sure to visit it several times on several days of the week and at different times during the day.
 A home can look and feel very different on a calm and sunny Sunday afternoon than on a hectic and rainy Monday night.